saleor/saleor-dashboard/.changeset/stupid-peas-work.md

 "saleor-dashboard": patch
 ---

-Split select link option to 2 differen one to avoid flakyness
+Split select link option into 2 different ones to avoid flakyness in tests